-The above disclosures have been reduced by a credit loss allowance of 2.5% (2019/20: 7.5%) per annum reflecting the Fund's expected loss from late or non-recovery of rents from tenants.
+The above disclosures have been reduced by a credit loss allowance of 2.6% (2020/21: 2.5%) per annum reflecting the Fund's expected loss from late or non-recovery of rents from tenants.
 This adjustment is based on experience of rents outstanding 28 days after the due date.
-The credit loss allowance has decreased since the previous year as a result of market conditions, the allowance last year was unusually high because of the effects of restrictions associated with the COVID-19 pandemic and the effect on tenants' businesses - for example, requests for rent cancellations or deferments.